 The Welshman was very happy with his display against Sevilla, but has made it clear that he is not at his best just yet as he is still regaining fitness.

-Gareth Bale insists he can improve further after scoring twice in Real Madrid's 7-3 La Liga win over Sevilla on Wednesday.
+Gareth Bale insists he can improve even more after scoring twice in Real Madrid's 7-3 La Liga win over Sevilla on Wednesday.

 Bale picked out the top corner after 14 minutes to open the scoring, before netting his second via a deflected free kick, and the Wales star has vowed to perform even better as he regains fitness.

-The Welshman will hope for another opportunity to continue his comeback when Real Madrid make the trip to Rayo Vallecano on Saturday before facing Juventus in the Champions League three days later.
+The Welshman will hope for another opportunity to continue his comeback when Real Madrid makes the trip to Rayo Vallecano on Saturday before facing Juventus in the Champions League three days later.

 "It's a very exciting time," he added.
 "We have big matches ahead and everyone's looking forward to them.
 We're feeling very confident and hopefully we can keep winning and giving performances like tonight's."